Published: June 2014

-The most significant portion comes from the rental of managed colonies to farmers to pollinate fruit and vegetable crops.
+The most significant portion comes from renting managed colonies to farmers to pollinate fruit and vegetable crops.

 Commercial hives for hire pollinate roughly 100 different flowering plants.
 These plants include almonds, avocados, broccoli, cauliflower, cabbage, brussels sprouts, cherries, berries, cucumbers, lettuce, peaches, pears, and plums.
-Even the clover and alfalfa crops fed to cows on factory farms get pollinated by commercial hives, to name a few.
-(22)
+Even the clover and alfalfa crops fed to cows on factory farms get pollinated by commercial hives.
+(19)

-The first thing to know about honeybees is that they aren’t native to North America.
+The first thing to know about honeybees is that they aren't native to North America.
 Honeybees come from an ancient lineage of cavity-nesting bees from Asia around 300,000 years ago that rapidly spread across Europe and Africa.
-They arrived in North American sometime in the 1600s.
-(1)
+They arrived in North America sometime in the 1600s.
+(20)

 So, how did food crops get pollinated before the arrival of honeybees?
 The answer is native, or keystone, pollinators.

-Keystone pollinators are native pollinators that are vital to the survival of an ecosystem.
+Keystone pollinators are native pollinators vital to an ecosystem's survival.
 The wide variety of native pollinators includes more than 3,500 species of bees (many of which are solitary), moths and beetles, and other animals such as bats and birds.
-(23) There is an adverse impact on keystone and native pollinator populations from honeybees through crowding and stealing of pollen and nectar that would otherwise be available to them.
+(21) There is an adverse impact on keystone and native pollinator populations from honeybees through crowding and stealing pollen and nectar that would otherwise be available to them.

 Wild pollinators are in decline in many parts of the world.
 Because of the downturn, managed honeybees and bumblebees are frequently shipped to the United States to provide pollination services.
 But doing this poses dangerous risks to the wild bee population.

-An entomologist at the University of California led a research team that has examined the evidence by analyzing the large body of research done in this area.
+An entomologist at the University of California led a research team that examined the evidence by analyzing this area's extensive body of research.
 They discovered that managed bees are spreading diseases to wild bees.

 One problem is that many countries have inadequate or no laws for bee movements.
-The globalized trade in bees has enabled almost free movement of diseases around the world.
+The globalized trade in bees has enabled almost free movement of diseases worldwide.
 (24)